locka99/opcua/README.md

   * Session Services (minimum, single session)
   * View Services (basic)
 * Micro Embedded Device Server Profile.
 This is a bump up from Nano.
+  * UA secure conversation
   * 2 or more sessions
   * Data change notifications via a subscription.

-Work in progress:
+* Embedded UA Server Profile
+  * Standard data change notifications via a subscription
+    * Queueing

-* Multiple chunks
+    * Deadband filter
-* Registration to local discovery server
+    * !
+No CallMethod service
+    * !
+No GetMonitoredItems via call
+    * !
+No ResendData via call

 This [OPC UA link](http://opcfoundation-onlineapplications.org/ProfileReporting/index.htm) provides interactive and descriptive information about profiles and relevant test cases.

-### Client

-Implemented:

-* Base client behaviour facet
-* Attribute read / write
-* Discovery
-* Subscriptions / monitored items + datachange callback

-Eventually:

-* Core client facet (crypto, security policy)
-* Error recovery state (i.e. ability to reconnect and re-establish state after disconnect)
+See the CHANGELOG.md for changes per version as well as short-term & aspirational wishlist.

 ## Major 3rd party dependencies